What is that smell—is that mold?

 Mold belongs outdoors in its natural environment, although we do find mold indoors.

-What you smell are what we call microbial volatile organic compounds (mVOCs).
-These odorous compounds, often described as musty or earthy odors, are often the first signal of mold growth.
+What you smell is what we call microbial volatile organic compounds (mVOCs).
+These odorous compounds, often described as a musty smell, are often the first signal of mold growth.
 So the mold may start releasing these compounds even before you can see any mold growth.

 What kind of mold you would find in your house?

 Molds are fungi that grow on moist, warm organic matter.
-Because it is quite rare to find stachybotrys, which is considered “black mold,” in your house.
-We will discuss the 4 genus of mold that are commonly found indoors though there is over 100,000 species of mold.
+Because it is quite rare to find Stachybotrys, which is considered “black mold,” in your house.
+We will discuss the 4 genus of mold that are commonly found indoors though there are over 100,000 species of mold.

 Here’s a rundown: